The City of Imperial Beach requires a Construction and Demolition (C&D) Waste Management Plan for some of the construction projects.

 - Project is governed by California Green Building Code

 Construction waste generated in Imperial Beach can be handled through EDCO or by self-hauling to an approved C&D processing facility.
 There are different types of containers, check the dimension, load weight limits, and best uses for your project.
+Click here for the different type of containers available.
+Certain materials are not accepted, click here to find out which materials are accepted.

 Visit EDCO's website for more information on C&D collection.